iurjoh/Battleships/README.md

 ### Board

 In this area the game itself develops.
-A grid composed of a matrix cells where only a certain coordinate contains the treasure.
+A grid composed of a matrix cell where only a certain coordinate contains the treasure.

 With each new game, this treasure is placed at random for the user to try to find it, so the replay factor makes the game more inviting.